This post may contain affiliate links. Please read our disclosure policy.

 potato gnocchi ingredients on a kitchen counter.

-• Potato: The key to excellent gnocchi lies in the choice of potato.
-Russet or Yukon Gold potatoes are ideal for their texture and starch content.
-Whether baked or boiled, both cooking methods work well.
-For this recipe, you need 1 cup of cooked, mashed or riced potatoes.
-While weighing the cooked potatoes (about 200 grams) is best for accuracy, you can also use 1 cup tightly packed mashed potatoes as an estimate.
-This amount is typically equivalent to 1 medium Russet or 2 small/medium Yukon Gold potatoes.
-If you don’t have a scale, measure 1 cup of mashed potatoes, tightly packed, and be prepared to adjust the flour quantity as needed to achieve the right dough consistency.
-If you’ve got extra potatoes, consider using them in Clam Chowder, Zuppa Toscana, and Hash Browns.
+• Potato: The best potatoes for gnocchi are Russet or Yukon Gold because of their texture and starch content.
+You can bake or boil the potatoes.
+For this recipe, you’ll need 1 cup of cooked, mashed, or riced potatoes.
+It’s most accurate to weigh the cooked potatoes (about 200 grams), but you can also use 1 cup tightly packed mashed potatoes as an estimate.
+This usually equals 1 medium Russet or 2 small/medium Yukon Gold potatoes.
+If you don’t have a scale, measure 1 cup of tightly packed mashed potatoes and adjust the flour as needed for the right dough consistency.
+Any leftover potatoes?
+Use them in a Twice Baked Potato Casserole, Clam Chowder, Zuppa Toscana, and Hash Browns.

-• Egg yolk: A single egg yolk is crucial for binding the ingredients, ensuring the gnocchi dough is manageable and holds its shape when boiled.
-The yolk contributes to the gnocchi’s light, tender texture and imparts a lovely golden hue.
-Using the whole egg is not recommended for this recipe.
-Save the egg white and use it in one of our egg white recipes like Meringues and Coconut Macaroons.
+• Egg yolk: Use one egg yolk to bind the ingredients and help the gnocchi hold their shape when boiled.
+The yolk also adds a light, tender texture and a lovely golden color.
+Don’t use the whole egg for this recipe.
+Save the egg white for an egg white recipe like Meringues and Coconut Macaroons.

-• Flour: All-purpose flour is the go-to choice for this recipe, aligning with the goal of using commonly available pantry items.
-While some gnocchi recipes might specify Italian “00” flour or cake flour, all-purpose flour is sufficient to make delicious gnocchi.
-Please note, this recipe hasn’t been tested with alternative flour types.
+• Flour: All-purpose flour works great for this recipe and is likely already in your pantry.
+Although some recipes suggest Italian “00” flour or cake flour, all-purpose flour will make delicious gnocchi.
+This recipe hasn’t been tested with alternative flours.

-• Salt: Essential for flavor, salt brings out the best in gnocchi.
-In this recipe, Diamond Crystal kosher salt is used, known for its consistent and reliable results in cooking.
+• Salt: Salt is crucial for flavor.
+Diamond Crystal kosher salt is recommended for its consistency and reliability in cooking.

 Cooking Potatoes For Gnocchi